splashinn/Hack-Reactor-Study/README.md

 Hack-Reactor-Study
 ==================

-Making a collection of material to study for HR technical interview
+- Making a collection of material to study for HR technical interview
+- Will include closure and anonymous function examples